 Working remotely and studying online are very similar, they both give you the flexibility to achieve your set goals wherever you want.
 At home, in the car, at the beach, on a plane – the choice is yours where you get your work or study done.
 Another benefit of both is the ability to select your working hours best suited to your lifestyle.

-With online study, you can complete your work when it suits you – it might be first thing in the morning or at 10pm at night, when the kids are asleep.
+With online study, you can complete your work when it suits you – it might be the first thing in the morning or at 10 pm at night when the kids are asleep.

 Remote work is very similar, although you may have less flexibility on work times due to scheduled meetings.
 However, if you are stuck at home due to circumstances like an injury, sickness or even a pandemic lock-down, you might be left feeling frustrated and unproductive.